EriRan/nodejs-course/24-rest-api/README.md

 mongodb_cluster_address = *mongo db cluster address*
 jwt_secret = *some jwt secret*

-You can get mongodb variables from a cloud provider like atlas.
-JWT secret can be any string but it is recommended that it is fairly long
+You can get mongodb variables from a cloud provider like Atlas.
+JWT secret can be any string but it is recommended that it is fairly long.

+Remember to whitelist your ip address at MongoDb Atlas!